-The Peavey Rd/Highway 41 roundabout will be built to accommodate a potential future expansion to a 4-lane highway.
+The Peavey Rd/Highway 41 roundabout was built to accommodate a potential future expansion to a 4-lane highway.

 Show All Answers